ufoymtest/lanyon/_posts/2017-05-17-bilateral-filtering.md

 - about 18x faster than *Fast high-dimensional filtering using the permutohedral lattice*
 - about 86x faster than *Gaussian kd-trees for fast high-dimensional filtering*

+For more details of the algorithm, please refer to the original paper

+  > Yang, Qingxiong.
+  **Recursive bilateral filtering**.
+  *European Conference on Computer Vision* 2012.